unfoldingWord-dev/Resource-Container/docs/container_types.rst

 The ``01.txt`` file contains the translation of the module.

-.. note:: If desired the module can be split into multiple chunks.
+.. note:: If desired the module can be split into additional chunks.

 The ``config.yaml`` file indicates recommended and dependent modules: